 OCD and Addiction Are Treatable Together

-Due to the mental and emotional (and sometimes physical) distress caused by the obsessive-compulsive disorder, those with a diagnosis can turn to drugs or alcohol to cope.
+Due to the mental and emotional (and sometimes physical) distress caused by the obsessive-compulsive disorder, those diagnosed can turn to drugs or alcohol to cope.
 It can be extremely draining to deal with the symptoms of OCD.
-Although some medications do exist for symptoms, they are not always easy to obtain or they suffer some from some side effects.
+Although some medications do exist for symptoms, they are not always easy to obtain or suffer some from some side effects.
+These medications include serotonin reuptake inhibitors (SRIs) and selective serotonin reuptake inhibitors (SSRIs).

-The rehabilitation center you choose should focus on dual treatment of your addiction and OCD.
+The rehabilitation center you choose should focus on the dual treatment of your addiction and OCD.
 That means not just depending on a medication to reduce the obsessive-compulsive symptoms.
 There are other ways to treat these co-occurring disorders, and the goal is to find a treatment center that addresses the complexity of your diseases.
+Some key principles form the basis of effective treatment:

 - Addiction is a complex but treatable disease that affects brain function and behavior.